 Lech Am Arlberg, Austria

 If we were to pick one of our favorite European resorts, it would be Lech Zurs Arlberg.
 The village ambiance here is tough to beat due to a wide selection of boutique hotels, all intimate in size due to strict ordinance laws.
 You won’t find mega hotels or foreign investments in this former farming village.

 It’s all distinctly Austrian, with restaurants, hotels, bars, chalets, and B&Bs run by local families.
 Everything in the village is modern and luxurious but understated so you won’t be completely gobsmacked here.
 This charm continues to draw regulars from around the world year after year.

 There’s a lot more to Lech than a beautiful village, and it’s often credited as one of the birthplaces of alpine skiing.
 A wide array of pistes are connected with neighboring resorts to form the largest ski area in Austria.
 The pistes are well-groomed with snowmaking capabilities – if they even have to use them due to regular snowfall yearly.

 Crowding isn’t an issue here as there are a limited number of beds in Lech, which decreases the number of visitors on the slopes.
 We never had to wait in line here and rarely felt crowded on-piste despite less than ideal weather closing many runs.
 And despite being well known for celebrities and royalty Lech puts on an open atmosphere for all to enjoy.

-Chamonix is a resort mountain town in the French Alps at the foot of Mont Blanc.
+Chamonix is a resort mountain town in the French Alps at the foot of Mont Blanc and easily one of the most beautiful places in Europe.
 It’s well known in mountaineering and ski communities, and you’ll quickly understand why once you arrive.

 Chamonix is surrounded by colossal peaks and has a reputation for some serious terrain that experts fly worldwide to ski on.
 Don’t worry if you are not an expert!
 Chamonix is a massive ski area with plenty of places for beginner and intermediate riders.